-occurs.
+Despite strong evidence that harmonicity and ITD are exploited by the auditory system for grouping and segregation (see above), it remains unclear as to the precise mechanism (the 'neural code') by which this occurs.
 Recently, Cariani has shown that recurrent timing neural networks (RTNNs) can be used as neurocomputational models of how the auditory system processes temporal information to produce stabilised auditory percepts [9, 10].
-Indeed, [10] showed that such a network was able to successfully separate up to three concurrent synthetic vowels.
+Indeed, [10] showed that such a relatively simple network was able to successfully separate up to three concurrent synthetic vowels.
 In the study presented here, we extend this work to operate on natural speech and extend the network architecture such that interaural time delay is also represented within the same network.
-This novel architecture allows a mixture of two or more speech signals to be separated on the basis of a joint F0-location cue without need for across-channel grouping.
+This novel architecture allows a mixture of two or more speech signals to be separated on the basis of a joint F0-location cue without need for across-frequency grouping.